rqg0717/Agile-Agents-in-C/README.md

-# OOP-in-C
-Object-Oriented Programming (OOP) Agent in C
+# Agile Agents in C

-Provide OOP Agent template in C for programming distributed systems and multi-agent systems on ARM Mbed OS
+Object-Oriented Programming (OOP) in C for building agile agents on ARM Mbed OS